iotaledger/IOTA-2.0-Research-Specifications/1-3 Data Processing.md

 * **Finality Inquiry Port:** The port where both Users and Nodes will be able to check the status of their transaction.

 The following message data sets will be used in the processes:
-* **Message inbox:** A data set where non-duplicated messages will stay until processed by the node and added to the Tangle.
+* **Message Inbox:** A data set where non-duplicated messages will stay until processed by the node and added to the Tangle.
 * **Solidification Buffer:** A data set where messages that were not able to quick-solidify will be kept until the missing messages arrive.
 * **Message Tangle:** The main data set where all the non-snapshotted messages are kept.
 * **Rate Manager Outbox:** A data set where messages that were processed are kept until they are gossiped further.

 The following other data sets will be used in the processes:
 * **Node List:** The list of nodes known by the current Node.
-* **Nodes Informations Database:** A database of quantities related to the nodes that are used for the protocol, such as "Mana Value", "Effective Mana", "Recent transactions arrivals", etc.
+* **Nodes Information Database:** A database of quantities related to the nodes that are used for the protocol, such as "Mana Value", "Effective Mana", "Recent transactions arrivals", etc.
 * **Ledger State:** A list with the current balance on each address and node.